 MLitt “Theology and the Arts,” University of St. Andrew’s, Scotland (2020) – academic distinction

 Throughout my studies with the Torrey Honors Institute, I fell in love with discovering parallels between diverse fields of study, such as musical form and classical theology.
 Similarly, I am always on the lookout for unique connections in theology and the art I admire, such as the search for the sacred in science fiction and particularly within works of dystopian fiction and the short stories of my absolute favorite author, Ray Bradbury.

 As a lifelong musician, I of course also have a deep interest in music, but most especially when it is found in conjunction with my other passion, literature.
 As an organist and choral singer, I am especially concerned with the study and appreciation of sacred music and the interaction of text and music in vocal literature.
 This area of study is inherently practical as a form of music ministry, and I am always seeking to go beyond theory and put my developing thoughts into practice as a collaborative and church musician.

 When I am not drinking copious amounts of coffee and reading, I can be found practicing organ or accompanying various musical ensembles.
 I am also an avid runner, though I did not start out that way!
 Now, though, I am always looking for new trails to explore and killer new running playlists to dance my way through a few miles.
 If you didn’t already get this, I am a passionate creative as well as academic writer.
-Although I am currently buried in work for my master’s degree in “Theology and the Arts” from the University of St. Andrews, Scotland, I will continue to publish my original poetry, songs, short stories, devotionals, and general musings and would LOVE to hear back from you!
+I recently completed my master’s in “Theology and the Arts” from the University of St. Andrews, Scotland, and will likely share pieces of my dissertation and studies alongside my original poetry, songs, short stories, devotionals, and general musings.

 One final bit of information: